DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/20 UI Customization/10 Custom Thumbnails.md

 ![DevExtreme FileManager - Custom Thumbnails](/images/FileManager/custom-thumbnails.png)

 Handle the [customizeThumbnail](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/#customizeThumbnail) function to specify which icons the widget should display for files and folders.
-This function returns an icon specified for a file system item according to its type (file and folder), extension and so on.
+This function returns different icons based on a file system item's type (file or folder), extension, or other parameters.

 You can specify an icon in the following formats: